samanthabotello/MEEN432Sp2024/Project1/README.md

-Download files and execute the P1_demo_code.m script.
+All files are labled at the end with either CODE if they are a Matlab script or MODEL if it is a Simlink model.

-We chose to display all of the initial condition combinations on the same graph.
+For part 1 we chose to display all of the initial condition combinations on the same graph.
 The graphs are grouped by solver.
-We are confused on how to implement sinusoidal torque.
-We will be going to office hours.

 ## Week 1 Feedback (5/5):
 Great job!
 Keep it up for week 2, you're on the right track!